 We have pretty fast internet in most places on the island now, so almost all bars and restaurants offer free wifi.
 Just ask for the code.
 Public buildings, like libraries and town halls also often have Wifi, without a password, so you’ll see people standing or sitting outside getting online.

-There is decent 4g coverage across most of the island if you want to roam on your own tariff.
+There is decent 4g coverage across all of the island if you want to roam on your own tariff.

 Everywhere is child friendly on the island, with the exception of a few adult only hotels.
 Kids are welcome in all the bars and restaurants here and all the excursions offer child places and pricing.